 This is a guest post by Caroline Black.
-If you’d like to contribute, check out our guest post guidelines.

 The world is obsessed with coffee.